internetguru/ansible/README.md

    sudo reboot
    ```

-1. Clone or update ansible project \
+2. Clone or update Ansible project. \
-This command either creates (clones) or updates the existing global `ansible` repository.
+This command either creates a new global repository or updates the existing one.

    ```
    sudo mkdir -p /usr/local/share/ansible/